sebastien-bouffier/Bidoo/README.md

 ACnE is a very simple and compact patch bay/mixer.
 16 in x 8 out.
 For a faster patching, reset is still the right click on knobs but with ACnE center click set them to their maximum value.
 You have 16 scenes you can choose from and a copy/paste function that allows you to quickly initialize them.
-Mute on all outs and Mute and Solo on all inputs.
-Main outs have a dedicated volume control.
+Mute on all outputs, Mute and Solo on all inputs.
+Main outputs have a dedicated volume control.

 ## MOiRE